FREE Shipping on orders over $899

 c.
 Psychological Support: Emotional and psychological support can be crucial during the process of quitting smoking.
 Seek help from friends, family, or mental health professionals.

-7. Restorative Rest
+7. Restful Rest

 Adequate sleep is essential for cardiovascular health.
 Lack of sleep can increase the risk of heart disease and negatively affect risk factors.
 Experts advise: